PravdeepK/ClassProject/README.md

 ## Setup and Running the Project

-To get the Games Hub website running locally on your machine:
+To get the Games Hub website running locally on your machine, follow there steps:
+- Clone the GitHub repository to your local machine using:https://github.com/PravdeepKullarSectionC/GroupProject
+- Due to this project uses Bootstrap served, please make sure you have an active internet connection.
+- Open the "home.html" file in a web browser to view the homepage.
+- Explore other pages by clicking news/services/store/contact US links in the navigation bar.

-## Contributing
+## Contribution Guideline:
-We value contributions and design feedback.
+### We value contributions and design feedback.
 Here's how to contribute:

+### Figma Designs:
-Figma Designs: Provide suggestions or improvements to the Figma designs.
+Provide suggestions or improvements to the Figma designs.
-Development:
+### Development:
 Fork the repository.
 Create a feature branch (git checkout -b feature-branch).
 Make and commit your changes (git commit -am 'Add some feature').